pyiron/pyiron/docs/source/installation.rst

 Open the link with your personal jupyter token :code:`<your_token>` in the browser of your choice.
 Just like the Binder image also the Docker image comes with the examples preinstalled.

-Install utility
+Install Utility
 ===============
 To setup a local lab with pyiron when the internet connection is limited we provide a classical installer for Windows, Mac Os X and Linux which is based on the `conda constructor <https://github.com/conda/constructor>`.
 If you do not have anaconda installed you can download this installer and get started with just a single `download <https://github.com/pyiron/pyiron-installer/releases>`.

 ***************
-Getting started
+Getting Started
 ***************
 Finally once you have installed pyiron you can quickly test your installation with the following minimalistic example.
 Many more examples are available in the `Githup repository <https://github.com/pyiron/pyiron/tree/master/notebooks>`.

-First calculation
+First Calculation
 =================
 After the successful configuration you can start your first pyiron calculation.
 Navigate to the the projects directory and start a jupyter notebook or jupyter lab session correspondingly: